 Columbia Basin: in the past had provided access on agricultural crop stubble fields in Benton, Franklin, and Grant counties.
-Funding for this portion of the state was unavailable in 2019 but the new 2020 VPA-HIP grant will provide more opportunities for waterfowl hunting in the Columbia Basin during the 2020-21 seasons.
+Funding for this portion of the state was unavailable in 2024.
 Please contact WDFW's Region 2 and 3 offices.

 WDFW PRIVATE LANDS PROGRAM